judebcampbell/L4Project/timelog.md

 * *2 hours* Writing introduction section and background on ICS and PLCs
 * *1.5 hours* Create and insert Network diagrams
 ### 22 Mar 2022
+* *2 hours* Write and test function to print metrics of a classifier
 ### 23 Mar 2022
 ### 24 Mar 2022
 ### 25 Mar 2022